Preliminaries in Construction: What They Are, How to Price Them, and Why They Matter

 Common Pricing Mistakes to Avoid

+Underestimating Project Duration.
 One of the most common errors is underestimating how long time-related preliminaries will be needed, leading to budget overruns if the project extends beyond the planned completion date.
+If your time-related prelims run at $40,000 per week and the program slips 12 weeks beyond what you priced, that's $480,000 of unrecovered cost, usually more than your entire contingency.

 Who Is Responsible for Calculating Preliminaries?